jyshoji/text_analysis_organoids/csv/README_csv.md

 A subcorpus consisting of potential duplicate publications in the organ-on-a-chip corpus, detected by title matching.
 The file is based on *./csv/temps/duplicates_ooc.csv*, which was manually checked, adjusted, and saved as this file.
 The file was used in *./R/formatting.R* to remove duplicate publications.

+## duplicates_ooc_update_checked.csv
+Similar to the above *duplicates_ooc_checked.csv*, but was used when updating the literature corpus.

 ## duplicates_or_checked.csv

+Similar to *duplicates_ooc_checked.csv*, but for organoid corpus.

+## duplicates_or_update_checked.csv

-Same as above, but for the organoid corpus.
+Similar to *duplicates_ooc_checked.csv*, but was used for updating the organoid corpus.

 ## edge_all.csv

 An edge list for hierarchical organ classification.
-The first column represents a higher category, with a lower category in the second column.
+The first column (*from*) represents a higher category, with a lower category in the second column (*to*).
 For example, a branch of the hierarchical classification *gastrointestinal* - *intestine* - *colon* is expressed as *gastrointestinal* - *intestine* in one row, and *intestine* - *colon* in another.
-The file also includes *major_organ* and *tumor_organ* columns, which show the highest organ category (the 1st-level organ category), and the tumor classification category, respectively, of the corresponding organ category listed in the *to* column.
+The file also includes *major_organ* and *tumor_group* columns, which show the highest organ category (the 1st-level organ category mostly matching the organ system level category), and the tumor classification category used in tumor organoid analysis, respectively, of the corresponding organ category listed in the *to* column.
 The file was used for hierarchical organ classification in *./R/organ_types.R* and for circular packing graphs and network graphs in *./R/fig_organ_classifications.R*, among others.

 ## minor_organisms_F.csv